-- 1. Carefully remove the side panel (11) from the pump: use a suitable flat blade screwdriver or similar tool for this purpose.
+- 1. Carefully remove the side panel (3) from the pump: use a suitable flat blade screwdriver or similar tool for this purpose.
 The panel is located by two nylon rivets. - 2.
-Unscrew and remove the blanking plug with its o-ring. - 3.
-Unscrew and remove the adaptor flange and its o-ring and replace it with the blanking plug and o-ring that you removed in Step 2. - 4.
-Screw the adaptor flange and its o-ring into the side inlet-port.
+Unscrew and remove the blanking plug with its O-ring. - 3.
+Unscrew and remove the adaptor flange (11) and its O-ring and replace it with the blanking plug and O-ring that was removed in Step 2. - 4.
+Screw the adaptor flange (11) and its O-ring into the side inlet-port.